Noonc/Noon-Video-Downloader/README.md

 When you enter a link to the batch list your link will be added to the list and you will see the red box fill up.
 You also have the option to save that batch file.
 On shutdown, the batch list is cleared and will not save.

+In theory you can add custom youtube-dl arguments/parameters before the url in the urlbox.
+As long as there is a space before the URL it should download fine.
+However, this app is not designed to specifically work that way, so any errors or issues caused by that is mainly your problem/issue.
+(Or a youtube-dl issue)

 ```
 ## VPN
 If you are using a vpn, upon launch you will be 'notified' of your current IP and whether or not you are using a vpn.